amit-agni/used-car-price-prediction/README.md

     -   This step creates all the models and saves them in `300_output`
 4. Knit the `README.Rmd` for model evaluation and prediction

+*The README.html file has the output of the model evaluation and predictions*